xsoc/ExcelFunctions/README.md

 I'll list some of my LAMBDAs that may or may not be useful to other people.
 Typically trivial, nothing ground breaking.

-Refer to [Microsoft's LAMBDA documentation](https://support.microsoft.com/en-au/office/lambda-function-bd212d27-1cd1-4321-a34a-ccbf254b8b67) for a full explanation of LAMBDA functions.
+Refer to Microsoft's LAMBDA [announcement](https://techcommunity.microsoft.com/blog/excelblog/announcing-lambda-helper-functions-lambdas-as-arguments-and-more/2576648) and [documentation](https://support.microsoft.com/en-au/office/lambda-function-bd212d27-1cd1-4321-a34a-ccbf254b8b67) for a full explanation of LAMBDA functions.

 TLDR: Add the functions to the Name Manager (Ribbon > Formulas > Defined Names > Name Manager, or Ctrl + F3).